john3volts3/Full-view-object-plugin-for-Sketchup/README.md

  - Linking a keyboard shortcut in Window/Preference

 USE:
- When you are zoomed heavily on a part of an object and you want to move to another area of the object, simply use the shortcut key to make all the elements of the object appear on the screen.
+ When you are zoomed heavily on a part of an object and you want to move to another area of the object, you just need to (must) select an element, either a net or a surface of the object and then press the shortcut key to make all the elements of the object appear on the screen.
  After that, the Zoom Window tool is selected, which allows you to quickly zoom in by selecting the new working area.
- If you do not wish to re-zoom, simply select another tool.

 ------------------------------------------------------